4DGenome/bioinfo_course/session03/README.md

 <br>

 # Load RNA-Seq data
-In order to start our practice we need to load the data in R. In particular, we will load the gene counts per sample, the metadata that describes the sample groups, and the gene biotype annotation, in order to work only with protein coding genes.
+In order to start our practice we need to load the data in R. In particular, we will load the gene counts per sample and the metadata that describes the sample groups.
+Also, the gene biotype annotation was loaded, in order to work only with protein coding genes.

 ```R